Info

 DevGameClub@gmail.com

-Welcome to Dev Game Club, where this week we begin a new series on Final Fantasy VI, which is often in the conversation surrounding the pinnacle of the 16-bit JRPG.
-We set the game in its time, and then turn to it directly, talking about world-building and how 2D feels better than 3D for these sorts of games, among other topics.
+Welcome to Dev Game Club, where this week we continue our series on Resident Evil 4.
+We talk about the ecology of the monsters, defense sequences, and bobbing and weaving.
 Dev Game Club looks at classic video games and plays through them over several episodes, providing commentary.

 Sections played: